 Will I need to do firmware updates?

-If you own a TD-11, TD-15, TD-30 or TD-50 V-Drums module, updating is simple – just download the update, follow the instruction leaflet, copy to a USB flash drive and upload to your module.
+If you own a TD-11, TD-15, TD-17, TD-25, TD-30 or TD-50 V-Drums module, updating is simple – just download the update, follow the instruction leaflet, copy to a USB flash drive or Sd Card and upload to your module.

 I’m a left-hander – how do I set up my kit?

 Every V-Drums kit can be set up left handed.
 Depending on the stand you have, there are specific ways to do this – take a look at our post about setting up your drums left handed.

 Our Electronic Drums FAQ will be added to over time, to address new features to our kits.
 But if you would like to have anything added to our Electronic Drums FAQ, then please comment below and we will add them just for you.

 V-Drums are simple to record.
 Most kits in the V-Drums range have USB for direct recording into your computer or even iPad.

 See the following articles on specific V-Drums kits and how to record them.

 V-DRUMS RANGE OVERVIEW: CHOOSING A KIT MADE EASY